October Clean Beauty Launches—and Big News for the Clean Beauty Movement

 On September 30, 2020, the controversial California governor Gavin Newsom signed two pieces of legislation that indicate major wins for clean beauty advocacy and consumer health.
 The first Stateside legislation of its kind in eighty years, AB 2762, the Toxic-Free Cosmetics Act (TFCA), will ban twenty-four chemicals from our personal care products and cosmetics by the year 2025.
 The second, SB 312, the California Cosmetic Fragrance and Flavor Ingredient Right to Know Act, legally mandates that brands disclose the presence of certain hazardous ingredients used in fragrances and flavors—a first step towards remedying the loophole that allows hidden phthalates and toxins to go unregulated and undisclosed under the category of fragrance/parfum.
 These newly mandated brand disclosures will be accessible to the public through the California Department of Public Health (CDPH)'s Safe Cosmetic Program's database, the Safe Cosmetics Database.

 Economic regulations are a touchy subject.
-In this case, they are necessary because pro-business laxity regarding personal safety has permitted hundreds—well, thousands—of toxicants into our products unlabelled.
-Considering we apply them to our skin, our lips, our nail plates, our faces, our hair, and our bodies, these endocrine-disruptors, carcinogens, neurotoxins, and more—which evidence links to reproductive harm, birth defects, organ toxicity, cancer, neurotoxicity, and the list goes on—consumers deserve to know, at the very least, that they should not be so trusting.
+In this case, they are necessary because pro-business laxity regarding personal safety has permitted potential toxicants into our products unlabelled.
+Considering we apply them to our skin, our lips, our nail plates, our faces, our hair, and our bodies, these endocrine-disruptors, carcinogens, neurotoxins, and more—which some evidence appears to link to reproductive harm, birth defects, organ toxicity, cancer, neurotoxicity, and the list goes on—consumers deserve to know, at the very least, that they should not be so trusting.
 Clean beauty advocates claim that these chemicals are able to be absorbed into our bloodstreams, where our bodies cannot break them down, causing them to bio-accumulate.
 Cosmetic formulators often point out that products are formulated with only tiny amounts of these toxins at levels that fall far below toxic thresholds.
-However, the rebuttal is that because our bodies cannot flush these synthetic toxins out, their chronic (let's face it: daily) use, and their pervasiveness within beauty and personal care products, allows problematic ingredients like parabens to bio-accumulate.
+However, the rebuttal is that because our bodies cannot flush these synthetic toxins out, their chronic use and their pervasiveness within beauty and personal care products, allows problematic ingredients to bio-accumulate.
 Are there definitive and confirmed health risks at stake?
 It truly depends on who you ask as experts disagree.
 However, certain sensitive groups—those with chronic illness, pregnant or nursing moms, or sufferers of hormonal imbalance—may be more vulnerable and thus want to know.

 To be clear, this is a niche issue; clean beauty consumers seek out this class of products for all sorts of different reasons.
-To better understand, it helps to think of our bodies like an holistic ecosystem—which many, myself included, believe it is.
+To better understand, it helps to think of our bodies like an holistic ecosystem—which many believe it is.
 Certain synthetic (I.e. lab-made) and organic ingredients (including colloidal silver, which I love to use topically) that cannot be broken down and expelled by our bodies are like "pollution" for the planet.
-Similarly to the way that non-biodegradable waste that builds up, and that chemicals infiltrate our water supply, air, and soil, posing health risks to the public, toxicants that build up in our bodies over the years can begin to have deleterious health consequences.
-This invisible toxic load represents an unnecessary barrier to public health and wellness that is unethical for businesses to expose the public to without at least disclosing the risks involved.
+Similarly to the way that non-biodegradable waste that builds up, we have the ability to do this to our bodies with the products we rely on on a daily basis.
+To purists, this invisible “toxic load” represents an unnecessary barrier to public health and wellness that is unethical for businesses to expose the public to without at least disclosing the risks involved.

 Now, California has signed first state-level ban into law that will bar the use of 24 known toxins found in cosmetics and personal care products by the year 2025.
 This will impact other states, too, even if they do not pass their own measures, because brands will not formulate different products on a state-by-state basis.
 This also paves the way for more legislative reform in years to come, and a cleaner, more ethical industry as a whole.
 As reported by the EWG, banned ingredients will include: